ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 - **Lack of qualifiers**: All of the seeding methods above assume that teams all play through the same qualifiers pool.
 If qualifiers are not played, then it may make sense instead to seed by rank or [BWS](/wiki/Tournaments/Badge-weighted_seeding).
 (For example, a 2v2 tournament with team size 4 may seed teams by the sum of their two best BWS ranks, with the smallest sum being seeded 1st.)
   - Note that some tournaments may begin head-to-head competition by placing teams into a group stage or Swiss-system tournament instead of a standard elimination bracket.
 However, these other systems still require specification on how the teams are placed into matchups, so often some method of seeding is still required (either one of the ones mentioned in this page, or random drawings).
 - **Scoring system**: Most of the seeding methods above are typically used when tournaments are played with the ScoreV2 scoring system.
 Thus, extra care should be taken when seeding tournaments that use ScoreV1, accuracy, or other methods of scoring.
-For example, a map played with ScoreV1 may have high outliers from well-performing teams, so it may be less advised to seed by Z-Percentile or Percent Maximum.
+For example, a map played with ScoreV1 may have high outliers from well-performing teams, so it may be less appropriate to seed by Z-Percentile or Percent Max.
 - **Transparency and familiarity**: More complicated seeding methods, or new formulas that are not widely used in tournaments, may be more difficult for players and staff to understand or double-check.
 It may be advantageous to choose a seeding method that can be quickly sanity checked without needing heavy calculation.

 ### Comparing the most commonly used methods